jroesch/rfcs/active/0000-higher-kinded-types.md

 # Motivation

 This feature enables one to write generic code that operates on fully unapplied or partially applied type constructors.
-This feature is absent from most "main stream" languages but is present in Scala and Haskell, and has an equivalent in C++'s template template arguments.
+This feature is absent from most "mainstream" languages but is present in Scala and Haskell, and has an equivalent in C++'s template template arguments.
 Allowing programmers to write code that abstracts over collections, containers, smart pointers, and enabling advanced generic programming